Selecting contextually relevant and high-quality images - including graphics (charts, graphs, etc.) - is essential to creating effective KU CMS sites.

-Whenever possible, avoid using images/graphics that contain large amounts of text.
-Common examples include graphs and charts, screenshots, etc. If you can, put the text and graphics on the page rather than using a single image to convey the information.
+- Put the text and graphics on the page rather than using a single image to convey the information, if possible.

 Why?
 It is difficult to properly describe extensive/complex text and graphics for users experiencing your site via screen reader.
 The more information in the image, the greater your burden to use alternative text and/or description fields to properly convey the salient details of the image.